 Can I make Windows 10 look exactly like Windows 7?

-Do I need extra software for customization?
+Do I need to download software for these changes?

-Is it safe to remove Cortana?
+Is it safe to hide Cortana?

 Conclusion